CloseClose

 What are prebiotics?

 Prebiotics are food used to fuel the beneficial bacteria in the digestive tract.
 Prebiotics are located in the lower digestive tract.
-Prebiotics are found in a variety of whole grains, vegetables, and fruit, including apples, berries, garlic, green vegetables, oats, tomatoes, and wheat.
+Prebiotics are found in various whole grains, vegetables, and fruit, including apples, berries, garlic, green vegetables, oats, tomatoes, and wheat.
 Prebiotics may also be added to foods.
-Certain foods, including yogurt, cereal, bread, cookies, and baby formula can be fortified with prebiotics.
+Certain foods, including yogurt, cereal, bread, cookies, and baby formula, can be fortified with prebiotics.
 You can also take a prebiotic supplement to feed the probiotics in your digestive tract.

-In addition to feeding your healthy bacteria, prebiotics can keep your digestive tract healthy, improve gut motility to reduce the risk of constipation, decrease the risk of blood sugar spikes, and help the body absorb calcium.
-Prebiotics are fibrous fruits, vegetables, and whole grains that provide the nutrients the beneficial bacteria in the body need to flourish.
+In addition to feeding your healthy bacteria, prebiotics—fibrous fruits, vegetables, and whole grains — can keep your digestive tract healthy, improve gut motility to reduce the risk of constipation, decrease the risk of blood sugar spikes, and help the body absorb calcium.
+Prebiotics provide the nutrients the beneficial bacteria in the body need to flourish.

 What reduces the number of beneficial bacteria in the digestive tract?

-Your diet, lifestyle, and things in the environment can impact your gut health.
-If you do not eat a wide variety of foods, your gut flora can be altered.
-Including a variety of whole foods helps to replenish the healthy bacteria in the digestive tract.
-If you do not consume enough prebiotics, your digestive tract can become unbalanced.
-Some examples of prebiotic foods are bananas, oats, beans, apples, and nuts can reduce systemic inflammation and feed healthy bacteria.
+Your diet, lifestyle, and environment can impact your gut health.
+Your gut flora can be altered if you do not eat various foods.
+Including a variety of whole foods helps replenish the healthy bacteria in the digestive tract.
+Your digestive tract can become unbalanced if you do not consume enough prebiotics.
+Some examples of prebiotic foods are bananas, oats, beans, apples, and nuts, which can reduce systemic inflammation and feed healthy bacteria.

 Chronic alcohol consumption can decimate the beneficial bacteria in the digestive tract.
 In addition to alcohol consumption, cigarette smoking can reduce the number of healthy bacteria in the gut.
 Stop smoking and reduce or eliminate alcohol consumption to improve your gut health.

-Sleep deprivation occurs when your body does not get the amount of sleep that it needs to function properly.
+Sleep deprivation occurs when the body does not get the amount of sleep it needs to function correctly.
 Most experts agree that healthy adults should get between seven and nine hours of sleep each night.
-If you are not getting the recommended amount of sleep, bad bacteria can begin to outnumber good bacteria, resulting in gut dysbiosis.
+If you do not get the recommended amount of sleep, harmful bacteria can outnumber good bacteria, resulting in gut dysbiosis.

 Another thing that can destroy healthy bacteria is antibiotic usage.
 Antibiotics clear up bacterial infections.
 Unfortunately, antibiotics kill both good and bad bacteria.
 Taking a probiotic supplement can help to restore beneficial bacteria and reduce the side effects of gut dysbiosis.

 Stress can overwhelm your body.
-When you are under chronic or severe stress, the body pumps out stress hormones which can increase inflammation in the body, reduce blood flow, and alter the bacteria in the digestive system.
+When under chronic or severe anxiety, your body pumps out stress hormones, which can increase inflammation, reduce blood flow, and alter the bacteria in your digestive system.

 A sedentary lifestyle can impact the health of your digestive tract.
-When you do not get enough daily physical activity, systemic inflammation can occur, which can reduce good bacteria in the body.
+If you do not get enough daily physical activity, systemic inflammation can occur, reducing good bacteria in the body.
 For best results, get at least 30 minutes of exercise daily.

 How to improve your gut health

 There are several things that you can do to improve your gut health.
-First, eat a diet filled with fresh fruits and vegetables along with whole grains.
+First, eat a diet filled with fresh fruits, vegetables, and whole grains.
 These prebiotic foods feed the good bacteria in the digestive tract.
 Take a probiotic supplement and eat fermented foods like kimchi, tempeh, kefir, sauerkraut, and yogurt.
-Practice proper sleep hygiene to improve your sleep and ensure your body is getting the rest that it needs for optimal health.
-Finally, reduce your stress levels through exercise and stress reduction techniques like meditation, prayer, and guided imagery.
+Practice proper sleep hygiene to improve your sleep and ensure your body gets the rest it needs for optimal health.
+Finally, reduce your stress levels through exercise and techniques like meditation, prayer, and guided imagery.

-The bacteria residing in your gastrointestinal tract can impact your overall health and wellness.
+The bacteria in your gastrointestinal tract can impact your overall health and wellness.
 If this delicate balance becomes disrupted, it can lead to decreased immunity, systemic inflammation, yeast infections, and an increased risk of illness.
-Following a healthy lifestyle and getting regular checkups can ensure your gut flora is balanced and healthy.
-If you are experiencing chronic constipation, diarrhea, reduced immunity, digestive problems, and systemic inflammation, a functional doctor can help by recommending lifestyle and dietary modification to help balance the bacteria in the digestive tract.
+A healthy lifestyle and regular checkups can ensure your gut flora is balanced and nutritious.
+Suppose you are experiencing chronic constipation, diarrhea, reduced immunity, digestive problems, and systemic inflammation.
+In that case, a functional doctor can help by recommending lifestyle and dietary modifications to help balance the bacteria in the digestive tract.

 Leave a comment